 To be presented to an AAPL member who has honored and distinguished the land profession through demonstrated leadership, integrity, and his/her contribution to the industry, the community and the profession for his/her entire land career.
-(Current AAPL Officers are excluded from nomination.)
+Active, retired and deceased members may be considered for this award.
+Current AAPL Officers are excluded from nomination.